top of page

 If you’re experiencing dementia grief, you don’t have to wait until you’re completely overwhelmed to seek support.
 Research suggests that caregivers who address their grief early on experience lower levels of depression and burnout (Rupp et al., 2023).

 🔹 Acknowledge Your Grief – You are not "just stressed."
-You are grieving.
-It’s okay to name that loss.
+You are overwhelmed and you may be grieving.
+It’s okay to name that loss and find ways to put words to the complicated experience of caring for an elder.

 🔹 Talk About It – If your friends and family don’t understand, find a caregiver support group or a therapist who does.

-🔹 Listen to Your Body – Grief isn’t just emotional; it’s physical.
+🔹 Listen to Your Body – Grief is emotional and it’s physical.
 That tightness in your chest, the constant exhaustion?
 That’s your body carrying the weight of it all.

-This is where Sensorimotor Psychotherapy (SP) can be a game-changer.
-Instead of just talking about emotions, SP helps you recognize how grief is stored in your body—the tension in your shoulders, the shallow breathing, the way your stomach drops when your loved one forgets your name.
+This is where a body-oriented psychotherapy, such as Sensorimotor Psychotherapy (SP), can be a game-changer.
+Instead of just talking about emotions, SP helps you recognize how grief is stored in your body, the tension in your shoulders, the shallow breathing, the way your stomach drops when your loved one forgets your name.
 By tuning into these physical sensations, you can start to process the grief in a way that words alone can’t reach.

-Dementia caregiving isn’t something you can white-knuckle your way through.
-If you’re in the thick of it, finding ways to support your own emotional health isn’t selfish—it’s survival.
-And the more you take care of your nervous system, the more capacity you have to be present, even in the hardest moments.
+Dementia caregiving isn’t something you can white-knuckle your way through long-term (and some of you are saying, 'but, I have been').
+If you’re in the thick of it, finding ways to support your own emotional health isn’t selfish, it’s survival ...and then thriving.

-The 1% change - even a pause and breath can make a difference.
+In the meantime, consider that even a 1% change - a pause and breath, can make a difference.

 And the more you self-compassionately acknowledge the strain, and pause to take care of your nervous system, the more capacity you have to be present, even in the hardest moments.